godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 Several more options are present for baking:

 - **Bake Subdiv**: Godot lightmapper uses a grid to transfer light information around.
 The default value is fine and should work for most cases.
-Increase it in case you want better lighting on very small details or your scene is very large.
+Increase it in case you want better lighting on small details or your scene is large.
 - **Capture Subdiv**: This is the grid used for real-time capture information (lighting dynamic objects).
 Default value is generally OK, it's usually smaller than Bake Subdiv and can't be larger than it.
 - **Bake Quality**: Three bake quality modes are provided, Low, Medium and High.
 Each takes less and more time.
 - **Bake Mode**: The baker can use two different techniques: *Voxel Cone Tracing* (fast but approximate), or *RayTracing* (slow, but accurate).